Heavy-Tailed Distribution of the Number of Papers within Scientific Journals: Introduction

-Compared to the number of citations that an article or a scientist gets, the number of articles published by a scientist has been much less investigated, even though publishing papers is a \emph{sine qua none} to get cited.
-In this manuscript, we focus on the distribution of articles published by a scientist within a given peer-reviewed journal.
-As interestingly pointed out by Sekara et al.~\cite{Sek18}, publishing in a peer-reviewed journal (especially in high-impact ones) is more likely if one author of the manuscript already published in the same journal.
-Such a process can be viewed as some sort of preferential attachment, and an expected outcome of such an observation is a high representation of a few authors in a given journal~\cite{Kra00}.
+As interestingly pointed out by~\cite{Sek18}, publishing in a peer-reviewed journal (especially in high-impact ones) is more likely if one author of the manuscript already published in the same journal.
+Such a process can be interpreted as \emph{preferential attachment}, and an expected outcome of such an observation is a high representation of a few authors in a given journal~[\cite{Kra00}].
 Furthermore, a scientist whose field of research is well-aligned with a journal topic is likely to publish a large proportion of their work in this journal, leading again to a high representation of a few specialized authors in a given journal.

-We support these expectations, showing that in a selection of fourteen journals (listed in Table~\ref{tab:journals}) the distribution of the number of articles published by an author within a journal has a heavy tail.
-It appears however that this distribution have a tail weaker than a power law.
-We argue that this distribution can be explained by a preferential attachement process, which is backed up by evidence.
-On top of that, in some of the selected journals, we observe some interesting anomalies for which we give an explanation.